universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 🥳 Low learning curve, medium mastery curve. \
 🥳 Multi-taskable, allowing people to have split attention while playing. \
 🥳 Themes and enemies that are whimsical and light fantasy. \
-🥳 No gratiuitous violence, sexual or mature content. \
+🥳 No gratuitous violence, sexual or mature content. \
-🥳 No overly complicated or devisive content. \
+🥳 No overly complicated or divisive content. \
 🥳 Only positive reinforcement, never any punishments or penalties. \
 🥳 Allow people to disengage and re-engage at a whim with no penalties.